KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

     The silence of Zero holds all Number in lawful possibility prior to manifest differentiation.

 * **One (1) — L₅ (EOB: Theon):**
-    Primordial unity in expression; the first coherent singularity of structured being.
+    Primordial Emanation; Unity in expression.
-    Symbol of centropic origin, axial coherence, and sovereign orientation.
+    Symbol of Centropic origin, Sovereign Awareness, and Axial Being.

 * **Two (2) — Duality:**
     First Division creating relational polarity.